Nonlinear phase synchronization and the role of spacing in shell models

 In shell models, extreme energy flux events are associated with coherent pulses, propagating across the inertial range.
 We observe that, as $g$ decreases, those pulses becomes more localized and significantly more intense but less frequent.
-In order to study the correlation between the dynamics of such burst-like events and the coherence of the triad chain, a novel order parameter was introduced, to quantify local phase coherence.
-This weighted Kuramoto parameter, derived from the right hand side of the triadic phase evolution equation, captures how a coherent pulse acts as a synchronization domino effect on consecutive triadic phases.
-Specifically, the passage of a coherent event is preceded by a rapid increase in the local coherence parameter that synchronizes a cluster of triads in a partially phase locked state, i.e. $R_{n}\simeq1$, or $\varphi_{n}=\pi/2,$ that maximizes the energy transfer between aligned triads, suggesting a casual relation between the local synchronization and the coherent burst in energy transfer.
+In order to study the correlation between the dynamics of such burst-like events and the phase coherence of the triad chain, a novel order parameter was introduced, to quantify local phase coherence.
+This weighted Kuramoto parameter, derived from the right-hand side of the triadic phase evolution equation, captures how a coherent pulse acts as a synchronization domino effect on consecutive triadic phases.
+Specifically, the passage of a coherent event is preceded by a rapid increase in the local coherence parameter that synchronizes a cluster of triads in a partially phase locked state, i.e. $R_{n}\simeq1$, or $\Phi_{n}\simeq\pi/2,$ that maximizes the energy transfer between aligned triads, suggesting that the local synchronization is accompanied by the coherent burst in energy transfer.
 The strong correlation between this phase locked state and large deviations in energy flux, can also be evidenced by their joint statistics.

-The PDFs of the local Kuramoto parameter also shows that local coherence precedes global synchronization.
+The PDFs of the local Kuramoto parameter also show that local coherence precedes global synchronization.
 As intermittency increases, the coherent events generate longer-lasting phase-locked states, as demonstrated by the elevated probability of observing $R_{n}\simeq1$.
-This suggests that accumulation of energy at large scales due to an incoherent phase distribution at small scales, triggers the instanton, whose forced passage reorganizes the phases in such a way that the energy can continue to flow along this opened ``path'' for a while, which is then slowly de-synchronized from small scales, and as the desynchronization propagates to large scales and becomes significant, the ``path'' gets closed again, which in turn causes the accumulation of energy at large scales, eventually repeating the whole cycle.
+This suggests that accumulation of energy at large scales due to an incoherent phase distribution at small scales, triggers the instanton, whose forced passage reorganizes the phases in such a way that the energy can continue to flow along this opened ``path'' for a while, which is then slowly desynchronized from small scales, and as the desynchronization propagates to large scales and becomes significant, the ``path'' gets closed again, which in turn causes the accumulation of energy at large scales, eventually repeating the whole cycle.